Publications

 2. Are there any other business entities aside from a S.A.?
 What liabilities are relevant to those business entities?

 Also permitted by Haiti’s laws are the standard partnership and the limited liability partnership.
 Absent an operating agreement, the partners of a standard partnership usually share equal liability for the entity’s liabilities.
 In a limited liability partnership, the silent partners are shielded from the entity’s liability while the managing partner is not afforded such protection.
+3. As far as shielding myself or my business from liabilities in Haiti is concerned, what is the best way to do business in Haiti?

 Due to the exposure to potential liabilities, most foreign investors may choose to either create a subsidiary in Haiti under which the foreign entity will own half or more of the shares in the Haitian S.A., or create an entirely independent S.A. with which the foreign entity will do business, or simply subcontract its work out to an independent Haitian entity.
 If the foreign investor wishes to do business in Haiti directly, the entity of choice is usually the S.A.